 - 1. The net developable area is kept within the allocated land and is limited to a net developable area of 0.22ha. - 2.
 The layout provides direct connection to the existing public right of way bordering the Southern edge into the development and opportunities are taken to provide new or enhanced connections to the wider network. - 3.
-Development should be maintained if practicable when considering the site layout below the 48m contour line to reduce the visual impact from wider views. - 4.
+Development is restricted if practicable to below the 48m contour line to reduce the visual impact from wider views. - 4.
 Landscaping is provided throughout including providing the trees and hedging to the Southeast and Northeast boundary of the site to screen from Furzedown Road.
-In order to mitigate landscape and visual impacts, any development should incorporate a soft boundary to demarcate the edge of the development where it meets the open countryside - 5.
+In order to mitigate landscape and visual impacts, any development should incorporate appropriate planting along the edge of the development where it meets the open countryside - 5.
 The design reflects its location creating a transition from built up to more rural characteristic. - 6.
 The development integrates with the adjoining residential area strongly characterised by post-war housing with gardens. - 7.
 Development is remote from the Ground Water Protection Zone towards the South and shall incorporate measures to eliminate the risk of its pollution - 8.
-Development shall eliminate the current vulnerability surface water flooding within the site and immediate area due to run off with the appropriate site specific studies together with the employment of nature-based solutions, such as sustainable drainage systems (SuDS), other blue-green infrastructure, natural flood management, alongside engineered solutions such as piped systems, percolation tanks and water storage - Based on up-to-date evidence of local habitats and species, undeveloped land will be managed with the aim of improving its biodiversity value ensuring that it contributes to connecting habitats in the locality.
+Development shall eliminate the current vulnerability surface water flooding within the site and immediate area due to run off with the appropriate site specific studies together with the employment of nature-based solutions, such as sustainable drainage systems (SuDS), other blue-green infrastructure, natural flood management, alongside engineered solutions such as piped systems, percolation tanks and water storage - 9.
+Based on up-to-date evidence of local habitats and species, undeveloped land will be managed with the aim of improving its biodiversity value ensuring that it contributes to connecting habitats in the locality.